Hacker0x01/docs.hackerone.com/docs/programs/bounty-tables.md

 ![bounty-tables-2](./images/bounty-tables-2.png)

+To remove the bounty table from your policy, select **Remove bounty table** under **Settings > Rewards > Bounties**.

-Setting up a bounty table for your program will help provide more granular data and analytics for your program, which will in turn, help your program become more successful.
+Setting up a bounty table will help provide more granular data and analytics for your program, which will in turn, help your program become more successful.